Council Awards and Lectures

 International Travel Grants

-These grants provide up to $2,500 US dollars for early career investigators (including students and trainees) to participate in AHA Scientific Sessions.
+These grants provide funds for early career investigators (including students and trainees) to participate in AHA Scientific Sessions.
 Applicants must be early career investigators from low to middle income countries (as defined by the World Bank) who have an accepted abstract in Scientific Sessions.

 Applications for this award are submitted after your abstract has been accepted.
 Download the application form (PDF).